 Her tears howled as they plopped into the waterfall, “I will not let them kill my people!”

 As I hiked up Cerra de la Reina (Queen’s Hill) with my camera in Tonala Mexico, I could not help but wonder of all the bullshit social constructs that disempowered women in modern America.
 In our Latino history–and in other countries around the world–women have practically been la madre tierra sagrada, or sacred mother earth goddesses.
-Our native Latino history is filled with Latina princesses, queens, and warriors.
+Our native Latino histories are filled with Latina princesses, queens, and warriors.
 Finally, I reached the top of the hill, the site of a powerful native Latina .

 Her name was Cihualpilli Tzapotzintli (pronounced zoo-ah-pee-yee).
 She was a queen-warrior who oversaw a mini-empire of towns and cities.
 She had access to many resources from 12 tributary states.
 She surveyed the valleys of her lands from the observatory on top of the hill.
 All was peaceful until the year 1530.